Can I Discharge Any Debt in a Divorce Decree? [2025 Update]

 As with any question centered around bankruptcy, the type of filing will inform the answer.
 Understanding the nuanced language surrounding divorce and the court’s decree is also vital.
 Whether an individual wishing to file for bankruptcy is already divorced, contemplating divorce, or currently involved in divorce proceedings will also affect how they view the situation and what steps they might take.

-For instance, an individual with an active bankruptcy case who then decides to file for divorce could see a drastic change in their disposable income, due to new financial obligations like alimony and child support.
+For instance, an individual with an active bankruptcy case who then decides to file for divorce could see a drastic drop in their disposable income, due to new financial obligations like alimony and child support.
 A repayment plan could be altered and the change in circumstances could even make them eligible for a chapter 7 instead of a chapter 13 filing.
 If a former spouse is now indebted to the other, the owed party could effectively become a creditor in the debtor’s bankruptcy case and their repayment rights would be protected.
-However if the circumstances are putting undue hardship on the debtor, it might be possible to bring a complaint and make modifications.
+However, if the circumstances are putting undue hardship on the debtor, it might be possible to bring a complaint and make modifications.

 For those who are undergoing divorce and anticipate that a party may file for bankruptcy, they can work with their divorce attorney to include the proper language in their decree so that their bankruptcy case is more predictable.
 But despite all the potential variables, one thing is for sure: regardless of the type of bankruptcy filing, alimony and child support cannot be discharged.
 Whether it’s called family support, child support, alimony, spousal support, or any other term, bankruptcy is not a threat to this essential payment.